NYS CDOS Commencement Credential - Questions and Answers

-Only those work-based learning programs associated with registered CTE programs must be approved by SED.
+Only those work-based learning programs associated with registered CTE programs must be approved by NYSED.
 These include the Career Exploration Internship Program (CEIP); General Education Work Experience Program (GEWEP); Work Experience and Career Exploration Program (WECEP); and CTE Cooperative Work Experience Program (CO-OP).
-Other work-based learning options (e.g., job shadowing; community service; volunteering; service learning; senior projects; school-based enterprises and community based work programs) are developed at the local level and must be provided consistent with SED guidance.
-Information regarding work-based learning requirements and the application for an SED registered program is available at http://www.p12.nysed.gov/cte/wbl/home.html.
+Other work-based learning options (e.g., job shadowing; community service; volunteering; service learning; senior projects; school-based enterprises and community based work programs) are developed at the local level and must be provided consistent with NYSED guidance.
+Information regarding work-based learning requirements and the application for an NYSED registered program is available at http://www.p12.nysed.gov/cte/wbl/home.html.

 - Could a student with a disability use part-time/full-time employment outside of school to count toward the work-based learning requirement?
 If so, could school supervision be a collection of documented evidence of hours completed per work supervisor (time card/anecdotal meeting with employer)?

 A school district may enter into formalized agreements for the provision of transition services such as vocational training programs approved by NYSED or by another State agency.
 In these cases, a student’s employment could be counted toward the work-based learning requirement.
 However, a student cannot use his/her independent employment outside of school to count toward the number of hours of work-based learning that is required for the CDOS Commencement Credential.
 Work-based learning experiences must be provided consistent with NYSED guidelines, under the supervision of the district and documented in a student’s transcript.
 Guidance on these and other work-based learning programs is available at http://www.p12.nysed.gov/cte/wbl/home.html.

 - What are the duties of a job coach?